darraghd493/DDMinecraftFontRenderer/README.md

 # DDMinecraftFontRenderer
 A custom Minecraft font renderer based upon an old font renderer.

+**This is not your best option to just import.
+I would suggest using [this](https://github.com/darraghd/DDMinecraftFontRenderer/docs/MCP.java) class instead for rendering.**

 ## Usage
 ```java
 // Creating a font manager